juji-io/docs/docs/cognitive-ai-chatbot-api.md

-# Juji Application API
+# Juji Cognitive AI Chat API

-## GraphQL

-The Juji Application API is mainly based on [GraphQL](https://graphql.org).
+The Juji Cognitive AI Chat API enables developers to create an end-to-end cognitive AI chatbot.
+It is mainly based on [GraphQL](https://graphql.org).
 We support cross-origin resource sharing (CORS) so you can interact with Juji from any client-side application that supports GraphQL.

+## GraphQL Basics
 Once you've logged in to Juji platform, you can access the in-browser [GraphiQL](https://juji.ai/graphiql/graphiql.html) IDE to explore Juji API and execute queries.

 <p align="center"><img src="../img/graphiql.png" alt="GraphiQL" width="650"/></p>